flyIchtus/MetScore/README.md

 # MetScore

-Building a modulable, efficient score lib from sockets
+Building a modulable, efficient score lib for the analysis of high-res weather fields from sockets